 It’s also a good idea to include questions regarding the client’s affiliations, achievements, and current media exposure.
 Studying these materials can give SEO teams an idea of how people see the client, how the business views itself, and how all that information can work to their advantage.

-Resellers can put additional questions that they think will best serve the campaign; the important part that they ask the questions in the first place.
+Resellers can put additional questions that they think will best serve the campaign if they’re selling SEO to small businesses; the important part that they ask the questions in the first place.
 We’re in the business of helping businesses grow organically, which means building trust and an identity with people right in the places they call home.

 Contrary to popular belief, local SEO isn’t easy, as it requires flexibility and an emphatic mind to pull off.
 Fortunately, you can contact us today to take advantage of the experience and expertise that our team has collected through the years.
 We’ll work closely with you to ensure that your clients think that you grew up on the same block they did.